About Pancreatic Cancer

 What should people know about cancer of the pancreas?

 The pancreas is an organ located behind the stomach.
 It contains two different types of glands: exocrine glands, which make pancreatic juices containing enzymes that help break down food, and endocrine glands, which make insulin and other hormones.
 These hormones enter the bloodstream and help the body use or store the energy that comes from food.

-Each year in New York State, about 1,300 men and 1,400 women are diagnosed with cancer of the pancreas.
-About 1,100 men and 1,200 women in New York die from this disease each year.
+Each year in New York State, about 3,600 individuals are diagnosed with cancer of the pancreas.
+Almost 2,800 individuals in New York die from this disease each year.

 Who gets cancer of the pancreas?

 The risk of developing cancer of the pancreas increases with age.
 Nearly 90% of people diagnosed with pancreatic cancer are over the age of 55.
 In New York State, cancer of the pancreas occurs more frequently in Whites and Blacks compared to Asians.